RashikaKarki/Codement/README.md

     - `uname`: username of the user (String)
     - `fname` : full name of the user (String)

-    Passed as form data in req.body
+    Passed as form data in `req.body`.

 - POST `/file`
   - Save file in the server to share code with commenter